-Bacteria respond immediately to perturbations in their environment so it is important that the measurement approach is minimally disruptive.
-This project develops non-invasive, optical imaging methods and associated data analysis tools to address shortcomings in the quality, quantity or specificity of information acquired from current methods to help answer the following critical questions: Who are they?
-How many are here?
+This project supports the Microbial Metrology program to advance microbiome community measurements and pathogen detection and identification.
+It uses advanced optical imaging methods and associated data analysis tools to address shortcomings in the quality, quantity or specificity of information acquired from conventional microbial methods to help answer the following critical questions: Who is there?
+Where are they?
+How many are there?
 What are they doing?
-This work supports the Microbiome Community Measurements focus area.

-NIST-NRC Postdoctoral Research Associateship Program: 2-year fellowship at NIST, US citizens only, $69,500 salary plus benefits, relocation expenses included, application deadlines are Feb.
+NIST-NRC Postdoctoral Research Associateship Program: 2-year fellowship at NIST, US citizens only, $74,750 salary plus benefits, travel stipend and relocation expenses.
+Requires 10 page research proposal plus additional materials.
+Contact me if interested in writing a microbial research proposal.
+Application deadlines are Feb.
 1 and Aug.
 1

-2011 - 2013: Co-champion of Innovations in Measurement Science Award for Shape Metrology Proposal
+Co-champion of Innovations in Measurement Science Award for Shape Metrology Proposal, 2011-2013

-2007: Department of Commerce Gold Medal for Distinguished Achievement in Federal Service for Creating and Implementing Rigorous Testing Protocols and Benchmarks Needed to Ensure the Security and Integrity of the New US ePassport
+Department of Commerce Gold Medal for Distinguished Achievement in Federal Service for Creating and Implementing Rigorous Testing Protocols and Benchmarks Needed to Ensure the Security and Integrity of the New US ePassport, 2007

-Secured Phase I ($75k) and Phase II ($270k) of a Small Business Innovative Research award to develop a high speed dual channel imaging microscope for deep imaging of cells, tissue and tissue engineered constructs using optical coherence microscopy and two photon fluorescence.
+Secured Phase I ($75k) and Phase II ($270k) of a Small Business Innovative Research award to develop a high speed dual channel imaging microscope for deep imaging of cells, tissue and tissue engineered constructs using optical coherence microscopy and two photon fluorescence, 2006-2008